CAGS in Education of the Deaf

 - 5 additional courses from CAGS core courses (20 cr)

-- SED DE 572 Psychology and the Deaf
+- SED DE 572 Social Psychology and the Deaf World

-- SED DE 575 Language and the Deaf Child
+- SED DE 575 ASL Development in Deaf Children

-- SED DE 576 Advanced Language and the Deaf Child
+- SED DE 576 Bilingual ASL/English Development, Assessment, and Planning for Deaf Children

 - SED LS 727 Topical Seminar in Literacy, Language & Cultural Studies (variable cr)